-The European Commission has begun financially supporting an innovation action in conjunction with Photonics Public-Private Partnership.
-The partnership is expected to greatly change thyroid cancer in terms of diagnosis and treatment.
-The project focuses on a handheld probe utilizing both laser annd ultrasound technology.
+In a collaboration expected to greatly change thyroid cancer in terms of diagnosis and treatment, the European Commission has begun funding an innovation action jointly with the Photonics Public-Private Partnership.
+The project focuses on a handheld probe utilizing both laser and ultrasound technology.
 The European Commission is pouring 4 Million Euros (4.4 Million Dollars) into the LUCA project — a collation of doctors, radiologists, and scientists working together to develop a low-cost screening that can be done in a doctor’s office.

 The cost of unnecessary thyroidectomies in the EU is estimated at 450 Million Euros ($500 million) a year.
 Thyroidectomies have become commonplace as nodules appearing on the thyroid and are a common predictor of cancer.
 The biopsy methodology currently in use lacks the exactitude doctors would prefer, and this leads to the thyroid being removed as a “just in case” measure.